Map

 Add marker content

 The “Marker content” setting can be used to create the content of the info window popup that displays when a marker is selected.
-The setting’s field accepts HTML and PHP code, and has of the marker’s post ID.
+The setting’s field accepts HTML and PHP code, and is aware of the marker’s post data.
+You can use data from $post

 The following example outputs the title, link, and excerpt: